folio-org/docs/content/en/docs/Access/Check out/checkout.md

 ## Adding a loan comment

 Loan comments can be used to store ILL transaction numbers, record a reason why a due date was changed, or track how many times a claimed returned item was searched for.
 Patron info comments can be included as a token in patron notices (only the most recent comment is included in the token).
-You need to have the appropriate permissions to be able to add patron or staff info loan comments (see [Users \> Permissions](../../../users/#permissions).
+You need to have the appropriate permissions to be able to add patron or staff info loan comments -- see [Users \> Permissions](../../../users/#permissions).

 To add a patron info loan comment: